 In terms of features, we're highlighting USAA's accident forgiveness, which can help save drivers — who are loyal customers — keep rates low in the long-run.

-Vehicle storage and military installation discounts help you save
+Vehicle storage and military installation discounts

 Only active or former military members are eligible for a USAA policy, and the insurer provides discounts catering to these customers.